dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

     // is *containing method* and that is satisfied by stackalloc.
 At the same time
     // it would be assigning through p and escaping the stackalloc to the calling
     // method
+    //
-    refLocal = stackalloc int[13];
+    // This is equivalent of saying p = stackalloc int[13]!!! refLocal = stackalloc int[13];
 }
 ```